Store and share images in an Azure Compute Gallery

 How do I specify the source region while creating the image version?

 While creating an image version, you can use the --location argument in CLI and the -Location parameter in PowerShell to specify the source region.
-Please ensure the managed image that you are using as the base image to create the image version is in the same location as the location in which you intend to create the image version.
+Ensure the managed image that you're using as the base image to create the image version is in the same location as the location in which you intend to create the image version.
 Also, make sure that you pass the source region location as one of the target regions when you create an image version.

 How do I specify the number of image version replicas to be created in each region?

 There are two ways you can specify the number of image version replicas to be created in each region: